Awlsring/ServerlessBlog/CDK/README.md

 # CDK

 Before working with this project, you will need to get install CDK.
-Follow this doc to get started: https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html
+[Follow this doc to get started.](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)

 ## Stacks